freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Onion Service
 -------------

-Tor onion services provide anonymous inbound connections to websites and other servers exclusively over the Tor network.
+Tor *Onion Services* provide anonymous inbound connections to websites and other servers exclusively over the Tor network.
 For example, SecureDrop uses onion services for the *Journalist Interface* and *Source Interface* websites, as well as for administrative access to the servers in SSH-over-Tor mode.

-Onion services can be accessed by clicking a link or pasting the onion service address into Tor Browser.
+*Onion Services* can be accessed by clicking a link or pasting the *Onion Service* address into Tor Browser.
 For example, ``sdolvtfhatvsysc6l34d65ymdwxcujausv7k5jk4cy5ttzhjoi6fzvyd.onion`` is the onion service address for the SecureDrop website.

-Read more about `onion services in Tor's glossary
+Read more about `*Onion Services* in Tor's glossary
 <https://support.torproject.org/onionservices/>`__.

 Onion Service versions
 """"""""""""""""""""""

-Distinguishing between different generations of onion services is easy: v3 addresses are longer (56 characters) than v2 addresses (16 characters).
+Distinguishing between different generations of *Onion Services* is easy: v3 addresses are longer (56 characters) than v2 addresses (16 characters).

-The third generation of onion services (v3) provides stronger cryptographic algorithms than v2 onion services, and includes redesigned protocols that guard against service information leaks on the Tor network.
+The third generation of *Onion Services* (v3) provides stronger cryptographic algorithms than v2 *Onion Services*, and includes redesigned protocols that guard against service information leaks on the Tor network.

-Only v3 onion services are supported by SecureDrop.
+Only v3 *Onion Services* are supported by SecureDrop.

 OSSEC Alert Public Key
 ----------------------